- Majors & Minors

 Fellowships and scholarships provide outstanding opportunities to expand your horizons, broaden your knowledge and serve as a stepping stone to a successful career or an advanced degree.

-More than 120 different scholarships and fellowships are available to qualified students, from first-year students through college graduates.
+Many different scholarships and fellowships are available to qualified students, from first-year students through college graduates.
 For example, the Boren scholarship, which provides up to one academic year of funding to U.S. undergraduates to study foreign languages in regions critical to the U.S., is available to students beginning their first year.
 Alternately, the James Madison Graduate Fellowship is available only to graduates and graduating seniors.

 Navigating the process for identifying and applying to these opportunities can sometimes be daunting.
 That's why Susquehanna University faculty are dedicated to helping you craft the most compelling proposal for your desired experience.